MaulanaRhezaArdiansyah/MaulanaRhezaArdiansyah/README.md

 - I’ve been actively studying the full stack for 9+ month.
 - Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.

-🌐 Languages : Indonesia, English
+🌐 Languages : Bahasa Indonesia, English